paulrayner/exploreddd.github.com/src/about/index.md

 		<h3>What about diversity?</h3>
 		<p>We are seeking to source and support speakers from underrepresented groups as much as possible in order to provide a richly diverse lineup of perspectives and backgrounds.</p>
 		<h3>Accessibility</h3>
 		<p>Our venue provides full wheelchair accessibility, as required by USA federal and Colorado state law.
-Access to the conference venue is via elevator.
 If you have special requirements, please let us know and we will do our best to accommodate you.</p>
 	</div>
 </div>